-In 1798, George Bass and Mathew Flinders sailed the sloop Norfolk from Sydney to solve a riddle – was Van Diemen’s Land joined to the mainland of Australia, or was Tasmania an island?
+In 1798, George Bass and Matthew Flinders sailed the sloop Norfolk from Sydney to solve a riddle – was Van Diemen’s Land joined to the mainland of Australia, or was Tasmania an island?

 The voyage by Bass and Flinders also explored the theory held by Bass that there may be a strait of water between what was then New South Wales and Van Dieman’s Land.

-Work on the construction of the replica began in 1994 and relied on the work of a group of volunteer workers, assisting the shipbuilder.
+Work on the construction of the replica began in 1994 and was carried out by a group of volunteers assisting the builder.

 The replica Sloop Norfolk on display here at the Bass and Flinders Museum is built from three endemic Tasmanian timbers; Huon pine (planking), Celery Top pine (keel, frames, mast, and spars), and decorated with Blackwood.

 Some traditional boat building methods were used in the vessells construction, i.e trunnels used throughout the hull.

 The oars were crafted from Silky wattle, a now rare timber in Tasmania.

 Very knowledgeable staff members and a well set out display.
 I would not have gone in but my partner thought it would be good and he was right; I found it interesting.